bellebuta484/My_PROFILE_20/README.md

 ![](images/130606606_149700560237060_5395666262571205922_n.jpg)

-   My name is Phimonrat Panaphong and my nickname is Belle, I am originally from Bangkok, Thailand, who currently lives in Sydney, Australia.
+  My name is Phimonrat Panaphong, and my nickname is Belle, I am originally from Bangkok, Thailand, who currently lives in Sydney, Australia.
 I am 37-year-old, and I am Buddhism.
-I graduated Bachelor's degree in international business management from Thailand and had completed Diploma of Business Management in Sydney.
-I speak Thai, English and Spanish (fairly).
+I graduated Bachelor's degree in international business management from Thailand and had completed a Diploma of Business Management in Sydney.
+I speak Thai, English and Spanish (relatively).
 I enjoy cooking, baking, listening to music, watching Korean drama, and re-arranging and organising wardrobe.
-I am Sagittarius and I am fair-minded, optimistic, hilarious, spontaneous, and honest.
+I am Sagittarius, and I am fair-minded, optimistic, hilarious, spontaneous, and honest.

-   I'm married with Ecuadorian-Australian father role-model.
+   I'm married to Ecuadorian-Australian, who brings laughter to the family.
 We have two gorgeous girls.
 They are 3 and 5 year old.
-My current goal is finishing Bachelor of IT and building my IT career and try my best to be the best mom, student and wife.
+My current goal is to finish a Bachelor of IT and build my IT career and at the same time try my best to be the mom, student and wife.